Lenar Whitney

-Lenar Marie Ledet Whitney (born February 1959) is a businesswoman from Houma, Louisiana, who is a Republican former member of the Louisiana House of Representatives for District 53 in Terrebonne Parish.
-She is also currently a member of the Louisiana delegation of the Republican National Committee.
-Whitney lost her bid for a second term in the runoff election held on November 21, 2015.
-A year earlier, she had been an unsuccessful candidate in the nonpartisan blanket primary for Louisiana's 6th congressional district seat.
+Lenar Marie Ledet Whitney (born February 1959) is an American businesswoman from Houma, Louisiana, who is a Republican former member of the Louisiana House of Representatives for District 53 in Terrebonne Parish.
+She was a member of the Louisiana delegation of the Republican National Committee.
+Whitney lost her election on Saturday April 6, 2024 for an additional term on the RNC.